young-kcd/firebird/doc/sql.extensions/README.window_functions.md

 That sort of functions are used with the `OVER` clause.
 Window functions may appear only in the select list or the `ORDER BY` clause of a query.

-Additional to the `OVER` clause, Firebird window functions may use partitions, order and frames (v4).
+Additional to the `OVER` clause, Firebird window functions may use partitions, order and frames (FB 4.0).

 Syntax: